brodo/OIL/README.md

 Setter Injection
 --------------------------------

-To user setter injection, your class needs to implement the empty *OILInjectable* protocol.
+To use setter injection, your class needs to implement the empty *OILInjectable* protocol.
 To inject an object, create a property called *injeced<Class>* of type *<Class>*.
 In the following example, the injected class in called *Author* so the property is called *injectedAuthor*.